What is the Singapore International Festival of Arts or SIFA?

 The following SIFA 2018 shows are General Admissions (free-seating):

 At the Festival House, there are also events with free admissions.
 However, these may require registrations due to venue capacity.
-For details, please visit the Festival House page here.
+The full festival line-up will be announced in February.

 What happens if I lose my tickets?